How the assistant answers

 Citation as a hard gate

-The single most important rule, the one that separates a useful chat assistant from a confident liar, is this: no citation, no answer.
-If the AI cannot point to a passage from your docs that supports what it’s about to say, the “answer” tool is not allowed.
-The route falls through to clarify (if the question is genuine but the docs are sparse) or hand off (if the docs simply don’t cover this topic).
+The single most important rule — the one that separates a useful chat assistant from a confident liar — is this: no citation, no answer.
+If the AI can’t point to a passage from your docs that backs up what it’s about to say, the “answer” tool is off the table.
+The route falls through to clarify (if the question is real but your docs are thin) or hand off (if your docs don’t cover the topic at all).

-This is enforced at two levels.
-The AI is instructed to only emit the answer tool when it has identified a supporting passage; and the runtime checks that the cited passage exists in the retrieved set before sending the reply.
-If the AI tries to cite a passage it didn’t actually retrieve, the system catches it and routes to hand off instead.
-Belt and braces — because “please don’t make things up” is good guidance, but unenforced guidance fails when it matters.
+The rule is enforced in two places.
+First, the AI is told to only use the answer tool when it has a supporting passage.
+Second, the system double-checks that the cited passage really was in the search results before sending the reply.
+If the AI tries to cite something it didn’t actually retrieve, the system catches it and switches to hand off instead.
+Belt and braces — because “please don’t make things up” is fine advice, but advice that isn’t enforced fails when it matters.

 Confidence and routing

 Each retrieved passage comes with a score.
-Above a threshold, the answer tool is on the table.
+Above a chosen line, the answer tool is allowed.
 Below it, only clarify, hand off, and decline are.
-This means the assistant is structurally biased toward asking or escalating when the docs are weak — which is exactly the bias you want.
+This means the assistant leans toward asking or handing off when the docs are thin — which is exactly the lean you want.
 A visitor who gets a clarifying question feels heard.
 A visitor who gets a wrong answer feels lied to.

-Tuning that threshold is a slider, not a science.
-Set it conservative on day one (more handoffs, fewer answers) and loosen it as your gaps log fills up — the next post in this series talks about both, and the post after that is about turning weekly gap reviews into better answers.
+Picking that line is a slider, not a science.
+Set it cautious on day one (more handoffs, fewer answers) and loosen it as your gaps log fills up — the next post is about handoffs, and the one after that is about turning weekly gap reviews into better answers.

 All posts